Red Light Research 2026

 Surface-focused sessions and deeper-focused sessions are different aims.
 Even if outcomes overlap, the experience and delivery can differ, especially when distance and coverage change.

-3) Prioritise repeatability
+3) Prioritize repeatability

 The setup you can use consistently is often more valuable than the setup that looks perfect on a chart but is too intense, too complicated, or too hard to fit into daily life.